March 25, 2021

 A diet rich in fiber and low in fat can significantly reduce the risk of colon cancer.
 Also, limit the consumption of processed foods and red meat and incorporate more fresh fruits and veggies into the diet.

 Regular exercise can be a great help to reduce the risk of colon cancer.
-Try to engage in at least 30 minutes of moderate physical activity most days of the week and you can see the result for yourself.
+Try to engage in at least 30 minutes of moderate physical activity most days of the week and you can see the results for yourself.

 Drinking too much alcohol can increase the risk of colon cancer significantly.
 Similarly, smoking has not only been linked to an increased risk of colon cancer but also to many other types of cancer.
 Therefore, quitting smoking is the best thing you can do for your health.